ryanmelt/qtbindings/README.md

 Fork the project and submit pull requests.

 Disclaimer:
 Almost all of this code was written by the guys who worked on the KDE bindings project, particurly Arno Rehn and Richard Dale.
-I hope to increase the adoption and use of the code that they have written.
+This project aims to increase the adoption and use of the code that they have written.